iamgio/pikt/README.md

 The downloadable archive is already built off the latest GitHub commit.
 If you wish to build it yourself from source just run `mvn clean install`.

-As a bonus tip, consider editing your run configuration to execute `mvn clean install -pl stdlib -am` in order to compile the standard library before launching Pikt.
+As a bonus tip, consider setting your run configuration to execute `mvn clean install -pl stdlib -am` in order to compile the standard library before launching Pikt.
-If you are using IntelliJ IDEA consider importing configurations from the [.run](.run) folder.
+If you are using IntelliJ IDEA consider importing configuration templates from the [runConfigurations](runConfigurations) folder.

 ## Roadmap